jakshayraj/jakshayraj/README.md

 ## Hi 👋,
-I'm Daniel Obara, I'm a Full Stack developer 👨‍💻 who is passionate about JavaScript technologies and its entire ecosystem.
+I'm Akshayrajsinh Jadeja, I'm a working with .Net and Angular

-- 🔭 I’m currently working on JavaScript apps/systems
+- 🔭 I’m currently working on .Net
-- 🌱 I’m currently learning NestJS, DevOps and of course JS improvements
+- 🌱 I’m currently learning MySQL, Firebase and flutter
-- 💬 Ask me about: tech, karate, anime and a little bit about investments.
--  ⚡ Technologies: React, Node, React-Native

 "Do not expect from others what you expect of yourself."